cornmonger/StellarisGalaxyGuide/Structures.md

 Consumes: **Electricity** and **Minerals**

 ## Population

+Population structures provide an increase to your various population types, all of which provide varying amounts of energy credits.
+Production cannot be halted.

 ### Residence
 *When your population aren't [sic] working, they will need a place for rest and relaxation.*